fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 * [ ] Spec name resolution of `^T.Name` when `^T` has both SRTP and IWSAM members with the same name `Name` (SRTP is preferred)

-* [ ] Discuss units of measure - will unitized types be considered to implement any geenric math interfaces?
-Most are unsound from a unit perspective, so probably not.
+* [ ] Spec the exact set of transformations applied to unitized interface implementations.

+* [ ] Check that `^T` can be changed to `'T` with staticness inferred in all situations we care about and ad testing for these